varundataquest/Indus-Valley-Text-Analysis/README.md

  This reads the csv, cleans up and pickles cleaned up data

  2) Run ICITTextAnalysis-Textual Analysis
-  This uses picked csv, and runs Textual Analysis on Indus texts
+  This uses pickled csv, and runs Textual Analysis on Indus texts

  3) Run ICITTextAnalysis- Distribution Analysis
- This uses picked csv, and runs Distribution Analysis on Indus texts
+ This uses pickled csv, and runs Distribution Analysis on Indus texts

  4) Run ICITTextAnalysis-Language Models
- This uses picked csv, and runs language models and pickles language model output
+ This uses pickled csv, and runs language models and pickles language model output

- 5) Run ICITTextAnalysis- Helpers and Tests
+ 5) Run ICITTextAnalysis- Helpers and Tests - Note: This one is not rendering in Git because of bug in Git.
+You need to download and use it to see the code
  This uses picked csv,  and pickled language models and runs analysis Indus texts for Sign Fill-in